5 Self-Care Tips for Caregivers

 5. Join local caregiver support groups

-Although keeping social appointments with friends and family can be difficult when providing senior care, it is critical to maintaining social relationships in life to feel less isolated and avoid burnout.
+Although keeping social appointments with friends and family can be difficult when providing senior care, it is critical to maintain social relationships in life to feel less isolated and avoid burnout.

 Knowing you’re not alone and that others have similar experiences boosts your self-compassion.
 Hospitals as well as other community organizations frequently provide caregiver support groups.